 How A Simple Screening Saved Paul’s Life

 A simple lung screening saved Paul Carter’s life.
-Four years ago, when Paul was 61, Dr. James Cohen, his primary care physician at Westford Internal Medicine, recommended he receive an annual LDCT (Low Dose CT) test — a lung CT scan that takes a detailed picture of the lungs to detect cancer at its earliest, most treatable stage.
+Nine years ago, when Paul was 61, Dr. James Cohen, his primary care physician at Westford Internal Medicine, recommended he receive an annual LDCT (Low Dose CT) test — a lung CT scan that takes a detailed picture of the lungs to detect cancer at its earliest, most treatable stage.
 Paul was a smoker for 45 years but he had no symptoms of lung cancer or other diseases.

 For two years in a row, Paul had annual lung scans at Emerson Hospital that detected no cancer.
 The third year, Dr. Jonathan Kim, the Emerson radiologist who examined the LDCT scan, found a worrisome mass in the right upper lobe of Paul’s lung.
 Paul was diagnosed with lung cancer.
 Dr. Hugh Auchincloss, thoracic surgeon at Emerson, successfully removed Paul’s cancer in March 2019.